5 Reasons to Walk More

 - It can lower the risk of disease.
 A study in the British Medical Journal showed that walking can decrease our risk of diabetes by 60%.
-Additionally, taking those extra steps can help prevent asthma & some cancers such as cancer of the colon, breast and womb.
+Additionally, taking those extra steps can help prevent asthma.
 According to Age UK, walking six miles or more per week can help prevent brain shrinkage and preserve memory as we get older.

 - It can help with weight loss and toning your muscles.
 Walking is one of the body’s most natural movements.
 It incorporates countless muscle groups and burns calories just like any other form of exercise.
 You may have to walk longer to burn as many calories as you would while running, but walking since walking is low impact and easy on our joints, many consider it a preferred method of burning those extra calories.
 Not only does it help you lose weight but it is a great way to naturally increase endurance and muscle tone.